tanishagoyal2/NVSentinel/docs/designs/012-workflow-XID-13-and-31.md

 ## Part 2: Health Events Analyzer Changes

 ### Responsibility
-**Analyze XID 13 patterns and determine intelligent recommended actions based on the history of events**
+Analyze XID 13 and XID 31 patterns and determine intelligent recommended actions based on the history of events

 ### 2.1 Create XID 13 Analysis Rules
 We need to add 3 new rules in the health-events-analyzer config to handle the following scenarios and provide better investigatory actions: